Corps d'Afrique: Organization

-The Corps d'Afrique was formed from the four infantry regiments of the Louisiana Native Guard raised by Major General Benjamin F. Butler (before Banks replaced him as commander of the Department of the Gulf) and the five colored infantry regiments raised by Brigadier General Daniel Ullman.
-Most of the remainder of the regiments would be formed at New Orleans, Louisiana.
+The Corps d'Afrique was formed initially from the four infantry regiments of the Louisiana Native Guard raised by General Butler before Banks replaced him as commander of the Department of the Gulf, and the five colored infantry regiments raised by General Ullman.
+Most of the remainder of the Corps d'Afrique regiments would be formed at New Orleans.
+Utilizing both voluntarily enlistment and conscription of freedmen and escaped slaves, the corps eventually grew to over twenty regiments before being absorbed into the Bureau of Colored Troops in April 1864.

+Initially assigned to XIX Corps, the Corps d'Afrique units took part in the Siege of Port Hudson, which captured an important Confederate strongpoint along the Mississippi River in July, 1863.
+Port Hudson then served as the headquarters of the Corps d'Afrique, who were tasked with defending it from Confederate raids.

-Though the Louisiana Native Guard regiments had black officers, including Andre Cailloux and P. B. S. Pinchback, eventually Banks would purge the black officers of the Louisiana Native Guard and replace them with white soldiers from other units, primarily from the North.
+Though the Native Guard regiments had black officers, including Andre Cailloux and P. B. S. Pinchback, Banks had purged the black officers of the Louisiana Native Guard and replaced them with white soldiers from other units, primarily from the North.
 Units created subsequent to General Order No. 40 would be initially staffed with white officers.
 First Lieutenant Charles Sauvinet would be the only black officer from the Louisiana Native Guard to retain his commission until the end of the war.

-Utilizing both voluntarily enlistment and conscription of freedmen and escaped slaves, the corps eventually grew to over twenty regiments before being absorbed into the Bureau of Colored Troops in April 1864.
+On April 19, 1864, General Banks issued General Order 51, which redesignated the Corps d'Afrique as United States Colored Troops regiments, and gave them new USCT regimental names and numbers as listed in the table below.